Table of contents

 If your kitchen and dining room are on the first floor, you probably do not store food on the second or third floor.
 You want it easy to reach and quick to retrieve.
 Bees are no different.
 Why would they store food three floors up if they still have room around the brood nest?

-This, I believe, is exactly what’s going on.
-Until all the convenient nooks and crannies are full, they continue to store honey just outside the brood nest.
-At this time of year the brood nest is shrinking, giving them more and more room all the time.
+So until all the convenient nooks and crannies are full, they continue to store honey just outside the brood nest.
+After the summer solstice, the brood nest is shrinking, giving them more and more room in and around the brood nest for storage.

-Although you can sometimes cajole bees into building comb in the supers by baiting them, this really doesn’t help you in the long run.
+Although you can sometimes coax bees into building comb in the supers by baiting them, this really doesn’t help you in the long run.
 You can end up with a sort of chimney effect where the bees are building up and not out.
-So, for example, frames 1 and 10—or even 1, 2, 9 and 10—in the brood nest may not be totally filled because the bees were baited into the honey supers.
+For example, frames 1 and 10—or even 1, 2, 9 and 10—in the brood nest may not be totally filled because the bees were baited into the honey supers.

-Later, you harvest your honey—really cool, you think, you got surplus honey.
-But then, long about January or February, you discover that the bees don’t have enough food to make it till spring.
+Later, you harvest that honey thinking it’s surplus.
+But then, about January or February, you discover that the bees don’t have enough food to make it till spring.
 Instead of you tricking them, they tricked you: they stored honey in the supers but didn’t finish the job they should have done first.
-You end up feeding and feeding and feeding.
+If you are lucky enough to catch the error, you end up feeding and feeding and feeding.
 No fun at all.

 So be patient.
 When the brood boxes are full the bees will start building in the supers.
-If the whole summer goes by and they never put anything in the supers, it’s because there wasn’t enough surplus nectar.
-The amount of honey they store has everything to do with how much nectar is available, and very little to do with how you arrange the honey supers.
+If the whole summer goes by and they never put anything in the supers, it’s because there wasn’t enough surplus nectar or not enough bees to do the work.
+The amount of honey they store has everything to do with how much nectar is collected, and very little to do with how you arrange their honey supers.

 Honey Bee Suite